Meatloaf: Philippines

-Embutido (not to be confused with the Spanish embutido) is made of well-seasoned ground pork, raisins, minced carrots, sausages, and whole boiled eggs.
+Embutido (not to be confused with the Spanish embutido) is made of seasoned ground pork, raisins, minced carrots, sausages, and whole boiled eggs.
 The meat is molded into a roll with the sausages and hard boiled eggs set in the middle.
-Another variation of the dish involves wrapping the meatloaf with pork crow or mesentery.
+Another variation involves wrapping the meatloaf with pork mesentery.
 It is then wrapped in aluminum foil (historically, banana leaves) and steamed for an hour.
 The cooked embutido may be stored in freezers.
 It is usually served fried and sliced for breakfast.

-Embutido is sometimes confused with morcón (also not to be confused with Spanish morcón), due to their similarity in appearance.
+Embutido is sometimes confused with morcón (not to be confused with Spanish morcón), due to their similarity in appearance.
 However, morcón is a beef roulade, not a meatloaf.

 Hardinera is a Filipino meatloaf made with diced or ground pork topped with sliced hard-boiled eggs, pineapples, carrots, bell peppers, peas, tomatoes, and raisins, among others.